Infineon/mtb-example-psoc6-capsense-custom-scan/README.md

 An oscilloscope is required to observe the waveform at the slider segment.

-**Note**: The PSoC 6 BLE Pioneer Kit and the PSoC 6 WiFi-BT Pioneer Kit ship with KitProg2 installed.
-ModusToolbox software requires KitProg3.
+**Note:** The PSoC 6 BLE Pioneer Kit (CY8CKIT-062-BLE) and the PSoC 6 WiFi-BT Pioneer Kit (CY8CKIT-062-WIFI-BT) ship with KitProg2 installed.
+The ModusToolbox software requires KitProg3.
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the [Firmware Loader](https://github.com/cypresssemiconductorco/Firmware-loader) GitHub repository.
 If you do not upgrade, you will see an error like "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

 ## Software Setup